Hermann12/XML_Phone_Book_Database/README.md

 The software useing the MIT-Licence.#

 ## Notes:
-</br>*This is a private project and have nothing to do with the German company AVM!
-The name Fritz!Box and Fritz!Fon are copyright by AVM*
+</br>*This is a private project and have nothing to do with the German company AVM,and with the US company Apple!
-</br>*and have nothing to do with the US company Apple!
-The names iPhone and iCloude are copyright by Apple*
+</br>*The name Fritz!Box and Fritz!Fon are copyright by AVM* and iPhone and iCloude are copyright by Apple*